Tammy Lynn Sytch: Legal issues

 A bench warrant was issued for Sytch in Pennsylvania on February 15, 2019, and the Carbon County Probation Department filed a motion to revoke Sytch's October 2018 parole.
 She was arrested in Seaside Heights, New Jersey later that month for DUI and other driving offenses and subsequently released into the custody of the Holmdel Police Department after it was discovered that she had outstanding warrants in both Holmdel Township and Knowlton Township, New Jersey.
 She was charged with contempt of court on both warrants.
 On March 20, Sytch was extradited from Monmouth County back to Carbon County Correctional Facility to address her Pennsylvania charges.
 After over a year in prison, Sytch was released on February 25, 2020.

 Sytch was arrested on July 13, 2020, for allegedly eluding a police officer, contempt/violation of a domestic violence restraining order, and operating a motor vehicle during a second license suspension.
 She was held at the Monmouth County Correctional Institution, and was released on June 9, 2021, due to a court order.

-Sytch was once again arrested on January 13, 2022, in Keansburg, New Jersey for unlawfully possessing a weapon and making terroristic threats.
+Sytch was once again arrested on January 13, 2022, in Keansburg, New Jersey, for unlawfully possessing a weapon and making terroristic threats.
 She was booked into the Monmouth County Correctional Institution, but released the following day after being ordered to check-in weekly with the court.
 The charges stem from an incident in which she allegedly threatened to murder an "intimate partner" with a pair of scissors.
-If convicted, Sytch faces eleven years in prison.
-She was arrested again a month later in Keansburg and charged with eleven driving offences, including DUI.
+If convicted, Sytch faces 11 years in prison.
+She was arrested again a month later in Keansburg and charged with 11 driving offences, including DUI.

-Sytch was involved in a fatal car crash in Volusia County, Florida, that killed a 75-year-old man on March 25, 2022.
+On March 25, 2022, Sytch was involved in a fatal car crash in Volusia County, Florida, that killed a 75-year-old man.
 According to a police report from the Ormond Beach Police Department, Sytch was driving a 2012 Mercedes-Benz when she crashed into the rear of a 2013 Kia Sorento that had been stopped at a stoplight.
 Witnesses told police that Sytch was driving at a high speed when she crashed into the Kia Sorento.
 Sytch was transported to the hospital with unknown injuries and a sample of her blood was taken for analysis.
 In May 2022, Sytch was arrested on DUI and manslaughter-related charges after toxicology reports found that her blood alcohol content was about 3.5 times the legal limit during the fatal car crash.
-After initially being released after posting $227,500 bond, a judge deemed her to be a danger to the community and revoked her bond six days later, and Sytch was returned to jail while she awaits trial.
-She faces 26 years in prison if convicted.
+After initially being released after posting a $227,500 bond, a judge deemed her to be a danger to the community, revoked her bond six days later and returned her to jail.
+On August 16, 2023, Sytch pleaded no contest to the charges.
+She was sentenced to seventeen and a half years in prison and eight years probation on November 27, 2023 with credit for her 566 days already spent in jail.
+Her tentative release date is December 2039.
+Sytch was transferred from Central Florida Reception Center in Orlando to Lowell Correctional Institution in Marion County in February 2024.